My website is down after site migration!

 This happens with many eCommerce owners and in technical terms, a period during which a website is unavailable for use is known as downtime.

-If your store is down for an extended period during the Magento 2 Migration, even a second loading delay can significantly affect customer behavior and your conversions.
+If your store is down for an extended period during the Magento 1 to Magento 2 Migration, even a second loading delay can significantly affect customer behavior and your conversions.

 What Is Downtime?

 Whether your site migration is planned or not, downtime is unpleasant.
 Suppose you visit a website to complete a task but need help because it is down.
 You are frustrated as a user.